gamedig/node-gamedig/README.md

 Games with Additional Notes
 ---

+### <a name="csgo"></a>Counter-Strike: Global Offensive
+To receive a full player list response from CS:GO servers, the server must have set the cvar: host_players_show 2

 ### DayZ
 DayZ uses a query port that is separate from its main game port.
 The query port is usually the game port PLUS 24714 or 24715.
 You may need to pass this port in as the 'port_query' request option.